-A Lighthouse in the desert- Southern Arizona DREAM CENTER

 The Dream Center Was Born Today, thousands of individuals, businesses and churches in Los Angeles and around the world have caught the vision of The Dream Center, volunteering and giving as God leads.
 More than 100 independent Dream Centers so far have taken root throughout the States!

-The Southern Arizona Dream Center was founded as an independent Dream Center with a goal of extending the reach and vision of the original Dream Center to an area of need here in Tucson, Sahuarita and the rest of Southern Arizona.
+The Southern Arizona Dream Center was founded as an independent Dream Center with a goal of extending the reach and vision of the original Dream Center to an area of need here in Tucson and the surrounding areas.

-We are asking that you donate financially to support our Dream Center building fund, and pray for us as we continue to spread the news about the Southern Arizona Dream Center.
+We are asking that you donate financially to support the Southern Arizona Dream Center building fund, and pray for us as we continue to spread the news about the Southern Arizona Dream Center.